-Michal is a trusted and strategic advisor, driven to understand his clients and help achieve their goals.
+Michal is a trusted, strategic advisor.
+He appreciates that only by understanding his clients can one truly help achieve their goals.

 - Coordinated a series of working groups with counsel and copyright officers from across Canada to research and draft policy positions on Copyright Act reform.